Image source:

 Export and Import Trends

-Canada exports approximately $400 million worth of dairy products annually, with key markets including the United States, China, and Japan.
-The country imports about $1 billion in dairy products each year, mainly from the United States, France, and New Zealand.
-Canada has carved a niche in the U.S. market, with dairy exports estimated at $488 million CAD in 2023.
+Exports: Canada exports approximately $400 million worth of dairy products annually.
+Key markets include the United States, China, and Japan, with exports to the U.S. valued at around $488 million CAD in 2023.

 Recent Developments in the Dairy Market

-• Saputo Inc. is closing six U.S. facilities to streamline operations and enhance cheese production capacity.
+• Saputo Inc. is closing six U.S. facilities to streamline operations and boost cheese production capacity.

 • Lactalis Canada has endorsed a new Grocery Code of Conduct.

-• Sodiaal expanded its footprint in the Canadian yogurt market by acquiring General Mills' Canadian yogurt operations.
+• Sodiaal expanded its Canadian presence by acquiring General Mills' yogurt operations.

-• Canadian ministers reaffirmed their commitment to defending the dairy sector in a trade dispute with New Zealand under the CPTPP framework.
+• Canadian ministers have reaffirmed their commitment to defending the dairy sector in trade disputes under the CPTPP framework.

 • The Canadian Food Inspection Agency issued a rebuke to Joriki following a listeria outbreak investigation.

-• Agropur appointed Jean-François Dubé as their senior vice president of operations.
+• Agropur appointed Jean-François Dubé as senior vice president of operations.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.